Vinodh-Machireddy/ml/ArgoCD+Kserve.md

 ### Inference checks:
 Inference checks are small tests we run after deployment (or in staging) to make sure the model loads and predicts correctly on sample input before sending traffic.
+**Health Checks (Probes)**
+Readiness Probe — Is the model loaded and ready to accept requests?
+Liveness Probe — Is the serving container still alive and healthy?

+**Input/Output Validation**
+Checking if the incoming request has the correct data format, shape, and type
+Validating that model output is as expected

 ### Inference code:
 This is the actual code that runs when a prediction request comes in.
 In KServe, it typically involves three key methods in a custom model server:
 - preprocess() — Transform raw input into the format the model expects
 - predict() — Run the actual model inference and get the output
 - postprocess() — Transform model output into a user-friendly response